Sleep Apnea: Symptoms and Treatment

 Sleep apnea is a sleep disorder where your breathing stops and restarts again frequently throughout the night.
-It’s relatively common, with around 200,000 diagnosed cases per year.
-There are three different types of of the disorder, and cases can range from mild to severe.
-Those with milder cases can live with it for years without even realizing; however, it can prevent you from getting a restorative night’s sleep and leave you drowsy, irritable, and lethargic the next day.
+It’s relatively common, affecting around 1 in 4 adults.
+There are different types of sleep apnea, and cases can range from mild to severe.
+Some people can live with it for years without even realizing; however, it can prevent you from getting a restorative night’s sleep and leave you drowsy, irritable, and lethargic the next day.
 If you feel you may have some of the symptoms of the disorder, we encourage you to talk to your doctor to learn more.

 Types of Sleep Apnea

 OSA is the most common type and occurs when the muscles in the back of the throat block, or obstruct, your airway while you sleep.
 How does this happen?
 The muscles in the back of your throat control your soft palate, uvula, tonsils, and the sides of your throat and tongue.
 When these muscles relax, your airway narrows and eventually closes.
 When your brain senses it is no longer getting air, it rouses you awake to take a breath.
 These awakenings can be very brief, and many won’t remember even waking up to gasp for air.
-In milder cases, this can happen a few times a night, but in more severe cases it can happen repeatedly and prevent you from entering into REM sleep.
+In milder cases, this can happen a few times a night, but in more severe cases it can happen repeatedly and cause the oxygen levels in your blood to drop.
+This can increase your risk of developing high blood pressure, heart attack, stroke or diabetes.

 Who Is At Risk?